What is in this leaflet?

 - Nausea, vomiting or diarrhoea;

-- Chest pain, change in blood pressure or heart rate;
+- Chest pain, heart attack, change in blood pressure or heart rate;

 - Blurred vision, auditory disturbance, confusion or a change in your sensation of touch;